martinring/thesis/src/4-Timing.md

 over all buildings and all authorizations --- the safety property does not hold; we can easily find counterexamples (such as [#fig:simple-unsafe]).
-If we want to show the safety property at design time, we have to formalize conditions which are sufficient for the safety property (i.e. preclude unsafe buildings).
+If we want to show the safety property at design time, we have to formalise conditions which are sufficient for the safety property (i.e. preclude unsafe buildings).

 With self-verification, we can show the safety property after deployment,